sohrabnamazinia/Personalized-Top-K-Set-Queries/README.md

 # Personalized Top-k Set Queries Over Predicted Scores

-This repository contains the source code for the experiments presented in the paper *Personalized Top-k Set Queries Over Predicted Scores*.
-The project introduces a computational framework to efficiently identify personalized top-k sets using minimal oracle (e.g., LLM) calls while maintaining result accuracy.
+This repository contains the source code for the experiments presented in *Personalized Top-k Set Queries Over Predicted Scores*.
+The project introduces a computational framework to efficiently identify personalized top-k sets using minimal oracle (e.g., LLM) calls.

 ## Table of Contents
 - [Overview](#overview)